Filter by

 Italy's most famous wine regions include:

-- Piedmont: Located in northwestern Italy, Piedmont’s exceptional climate and fertile soil make it a winemaking powerhouse.
+- Piedmont: Located in northwestern Italy, Piedmont’s exceptional climate and lime-rich soil make it a fine wine paradise.
 The prestigious Barolo and Barbaresco red wines come from here.
-But it’s not all reds – the region’s Moscato d’Asti offers a sweet and lightly sparkling white alternative.
+But it’s not all reds.
+Gavi di Gavi is often thought of as Italy’s answer to Chablis, and the region’s Moscato d’Asti offers a sweet and lightly sparkling white alternative.

 - Veneto: Beyond the canals of Venice, the northeast region of Veneto is best known for its vibrant sparkling wine Prosecco.
 It’s also celebrated for lush reds such as Amarone della Valpolicella, made with air-dried grapes for extra richness and more concentrated flavours.